xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 </pre>
 </div>

-So a simple rule with source and destination address and fragment identication will use one stats entry and two eTCAM entries.
+So, a simple rule with source and destination address and fragment flag will use one stats entry and two eTCAM entries.

 ### TCP SYN